webiny/write-with-webiny/FAQ.md

 ### When writing an article, do I have to follow any writing guidelines?

-Yes, please use these writing guidelines as reference.
+Yes, please use this [styleguide document](https://github.com/webiny/write-with-webiny/blob/3a51db7577520231a1e295454e7e928ae7608d0e/styleguide.md) as reference.
 Following these guidelines will significantly reduce the article review process.
 You'll spend less time on revisions and get paid quicker.

 <br>